VadimATP/hello-world/README.md

 # hello-world
 Just anouther repository
 HI, my name is Vadim.
-I like my proffession.
+I like my profession.
 Iwant to learn something new.